GeopaymeEE/JavaBitcoin/README.md

   - LOAD PROD|TEST directory-path start-block stop-block
     Load the block chain from the reference client data directory and create the block database.
 Specify PROD to load the production database or TEST to load the test database.
 The default reference client data directory will be used if no directory path is specified.
 The block file names are blknnnnn.dat where nnnnn is the block file number specified by start-block and stop-block.  start-block defaults to 0 and stop-block defaults to the highest contiguous block file number following the start block.
 The program will terminate after loading the block chain.

+  - MIGRATE
+    Migrate an existing LevelDB database to a new H2 database.
+The existing Blocks subdirectory is not modified and will be used by the H2 database.
+This means that you cannot switch back and forth between the LevelDB and H2 database since the other database will no longer match the Blocks subdirectory after a new block has been processed by the current database.

   - PROD
     Start the program using the production network.
 Application files are stored in the application data directory and the production database is used.
 DNS discovery will be used to locate peer nodes.